Updated: Mar 1

 Hopefully this is just the beginning and our Fellows will have an opportunity to interact and seek guidance from the Mentors in the future too and I am sure some of the Mentors will attend the graduation day.

-Thank you SLP for the opportunity and a big thank to all the Fellows who contributed.
+Thank you SLP for the opportunity and a big thanks to all the Fellows who contributed.